 This course provides students with the knowledge and skills to plan, develop, and evaluate public health programs and interventions for the improvement of community health and quality of life specifically focusing on culturally diverse urban communities burdened with disease, using a social ecologic framework and the PRECEDE-PROCEED Approach.
-Units: 3 as they affect the health of individuals and populations.
-Students gain an understanding of the institutional frameworks that shape health policy and the policymaking process.
-Students also examine and apply principles and theories of leadership to advocate for social justice and health equity across diverse urban populations.

-BSPH 401 Health Policy, Leadership and Ethics This course examines the U.S. policy making processes
+BSPH 401 Health Policy, Leadership and Ethics

+This course examines the U.S. policy making processes